Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 Whilst snake plants can be watered from the top, sometimes the potting mix can become hydrophobic when it dries out, causing it to repel off the surface and down the side of the pot without infiltrating the soil properly and reaching the roots where it is required.

-How to Know if a Snake Plant is Over or Under Watered
+How Do You Know if a Snake Plant is Over or Under Watered?

 However, the symptoms of underwatering are: